Anti-Bot

 Resource probing and behavioural detection

-Indirect methods watch for what an extension does: ad blockers remove elements with bait class names, password managers inject icons into form fields, and grammar checkers add overlays.
-A site plants bait and observes whether it is altered.
+Indirect methods watch for what an extension does rather than what it ships: ad blockers remove elements with bait class names, password managers inject icons into form fields, and grammar checkers add overlays.
+A site plants bait and watches whether it gets altered, the way you might leave a marked item out to see if someone touches it.

 Why it matters for bot detection

 For anti-bot purposes the signal cuts both ways.
 A real human profile usually carries a handful of common extensions (uBlock Origin, a password manager).
-A freshly spun headless profile carries none — which, combined with empty history and a default font set, paints a clear automation picture.
+A freshly spun headless profile - a browser launched with no visible window and a blank slate - carries none, which, combined with empty history and a default font set, paints a clear automation picture.
 Conversely, some automation frameworks inject their own helper extensions whose resources are detectable directly.
 The realistic profile for scraping mirrors a believable human: a small, plausible extension set rather than a sterile blank slate.

 Avoiding extension tells in automation